Buying

 What should I be paying?

 At launch they all have the big 94kWh battery so they're all called 'Long range'.
-The single motor is £59,990 and the dual another £7k.
-It’s worth it in our view.
+The single motor is £55,000 and the dual another £12k.
+It’s probably worth it in our view.

 Even without the packs, kit is high: Harman Kardon premium sound, head-up display, pixel LED headlights, control screen for the rear seat, and rear climate control, power reclining rear seats.
 The fact that everything in that sentence is part of the Plus pack and is standard implies that when they introduce a version with a smaller battery, that pack will magically become an extra-cost option.

 Sign up to a monthly fee on the Polestar app and you get discounts on some of the big rapid-charge networks including Tesla Supercharging.
-Also, Plug and Charge is on its way.
-That means you don't even have to swipe a card or authorise via app but just connect the cable and electrons arrive, followed by a bill later.
+There's also Plug and Charge, which means you don't even have to swipe a card or authorise via an app but just connect the cable and the electrons arrive, followed by a bill later.

 Featured